robtweed/golgi/TUTORIAL.md

   This method recurses up through the DOM, starting from the current Component, until it finds an element whose *tagName* matches the specified Component Name.
 It then returns that Component Element.
+Note that this method also automatically caters for Components that use ShadowDOM.

 - *this.remove()*